-- (1) Any party to a third party transfer may apply for approval and registration of the transfer. - (2) However, an application can not be made under subsection (1) if the proposed transferee is not an eligible person. - (3) The application must be- - (a) made to the Minister in the approved form; and - (b) accompanied by- - (i) if the GHG authority or interest is subject to a mortgage-the mortgagee's consent; and - (ii) the fee prescribed under a regulation.
+- (1) The holder of a GHG authority may apply for approval of an assessable transfer relating to the GHG authority. - (2) However, an application can not be made under subsection (1) if the proposed transferee is not an eligible person. - (3) The application must be made to the Minister in the approved form and be accompanied by- - (a) a written consent to the transfer by the proposed transferee; and - (b) if the GHG authority or a share in the GHG authority is subject to a mortgage-a written consent to the transfer by the mortgagee; and - (c) for a transfer of a share in a GHG authority-a written consent to the transfer by each person, other than the transferor, who holds a share in the GHG authority; and - (d) the fee prescribed under a regulation.